Rohail Hyatt: Vital Signs

 In the midst of 1980s, Hyatt partnered with Shahzad Hasan (Shahi) to begin working on the rock/pop music genre; both launched Vital Signs in 1986.
 Earlier in 1983, Hyatt met Junaid Jamshed who sang "Careless Whisper", a 1984 single by George Michael, at the Islamabad Model College.
 During this time, Hyatt was looking for a singer for his new band and he had earlier wanted to work with Jamshed, but due to various reasons, could not arrange a meeting with him.
 That night at the university campus, Jamshed sang "Careless Whisper" and impressed Hyatt to become band's new lead singer.
 With the help of Hyatt and Nusrat Hussain, Jamshed was inducted into Vital Signs and signed a record deal with record executive and producer Shoaib Mansoor to his PTV Music Studio.

-For the most of the part of the decade, Hyatt was the leader of Vital Signs.
+For most of the decade, Hyatt was the leader of Vital Signs.
 Hyatt led the Signs on the internal creative core and the entire financial management of the Signs.
 Together, Vital Signs produced five albums and were under contract with Pepsi Cola from 1991 to 1997.
 Rohail played the role of band member, producer, songwriter, guitarist, and keyboardist at different times in the band's history.
 The first hit for Vital Signs was "Dil Dil Pakistan", which was voted the third most popular song in the world by a poll carried out by BBC World.